 Before a refund can be processed, you must register your refund preference with BankMobile.
-To set up your refund preference, the day after you complete Financial Check-in, log in to myLU.liberty.edu, click on the Refund Selection Portal under My Access Widget, you will be redirected to the BankMobile website to make your selection.
+To set up your refund preference, the day after you complete Financial Check-in, log in to myLU.liberty.edu, click on the Refund Selection Portal under My Access Widget, and you will be redirected to the BankMobile website.
 You may choose from three refund options: